 The rotation of Mercury is very strange.
-For hundreds of years, it was thought to rotate synchronously, so that it always kept one face to the Sun, just as the Moon always keeps one face to the Earth.
+For hundreds of years it was thought to rotate synchronously, so that it always kept one face to the Sun, just as the Moon always keeps one face to the Earth.
 Its actual rotation, however, causes it to turn exactly one and a half times each time it goes around the Sun, so that it turns one side toward the Sun in one orbit, and the other side toward the Sun in the next orbit, making the day on Mercury twice as long as the year.
-In addition, at perihelion, the motion of the planet around the Sun is faster than its rotation, so that the Sun actually seems to stop its normal (westward) motion, and move the other way for a little while(!), then resume its westward motion.
+Stranger yet, at perihelion the motion of the planet around the Sun is faster than its rotation, so that the Sun seems to stop its normal (westward) motion, move the other way for a little while(!), then resume its westward motion.

 How The Sun Moves In Mercury's Sky

 The reason that Mercury rotates this way is related to its orbital motion.
 On the average, Mercury moves four degrees around the Sun each (Earth) day, while rotating six degrees.
-The westward motion of the stars, due to its rotation, is opposite the eastward motion of the Sun, caused by its orbital motion, so the Sun's net westward motion is only two degrees per (Earth) day, which is three times slower than the star's six degrees per (Earth) day; hence, the day ought to be three times longer than the rotation, as it is.
+The westward motion of the stars due to its rotation is opposite the eastward motion of the Sun caused by its orbital motion, so the Sun's net westward motion is only two degrees per (Earth) day, which is three times slower than the star's six degrees per (Earth) day; therefore, the day ought to be three times longer than the rotation, as it is.

-If the orbit of Mercury was nearly circular, this would be all we'd need to say about its rotation; but since it is quite eccentric, things end up very differently at different times of the year.
+If the orbit of Mercury was nearly circular, this is all we'd need to say about its rotation; but since its orbit is quite eccentric, things work very differently at different times of the year.

-At aphelion, Mercury is over 20% further from the Sun than normal, and as a result, moves about 17% slower than normal, in its orbit around the Sun; and, being 20% further away than usual, even if it were moving at the same speed as usual, it would LOOK like it was moving slower (that is, it would move at a slower angular velocity), as seen from the Sun.
-The net result is that the orbital motion of four degrees per day, on the average, slows to only 2/3 of that, or less than three degrees per day.
+At aphelion Mercury is over 20% further from the Sun than normal, and as a result moves about 17% slower than normal in its orbit around the Sun; and being 20% further away than usual, even if it were moving at the same speed as usual it would LOOK like it was moving slower (that is, it would move at a slower angular velocity), as seen from the Sun.
+The net result is that the average orbital motion of four degrees per day slows to only 2/3 of that, or less than three degrees per day.

 The ROTATIONAL speed of Mercury on its axis, however, does NOT change.
-Rotational motions can change over long periods of time, as a result of tidal forces, but such changes are very slow, and in Mercury's case, nonexistent, as its rotation is locked to its orbital period (as explained below).
-So, at aphelion, the westward motion of the stars is still six degrees per day, and the Sun's motion, which is that six degrees minus the orbital motion, is a little over three degrees per day to the west, or more than 50% faster than normal.
+Rotational motions can change over very long periods of time as a result of tidal forces, but such changes are very slow, and in Mercury's case nonexistent, as its rotation is locked to its orbital period (as explained below).
+So at aphelion the westward motion of the stars is still six degrees per day, and the Sun's motion, which is that six degrees minus the apparent orbital motion, is a little over three degrees per day to the west, or more than 50% faster than normal.

-At perihelion, on the other hand, Mercury is over 20% closer to the Sun than normal, and as a result, moves about 25% faster than normal, in its orbit; and being 20% closer than usual, even if it were moving at the same speed as usual, it would look like it was moving faster (the exact opposite of the situation described above), at least in terms of its angular velocity around the Sun.
-These two factors result in an increase of the orbital motion to six degrees per day, or 3/2 of the normal value (note that this is the inverse of the slowing, of 2/3 of the normal value, at aphelion).
+At perihelion, on the other hand, Mercury is over 20% closer to the Sun than normal, and as a result moves about 25% faster than normal in its orbit; and being 20% closer than usual, even if it were moving at the same speed as usual it would look like it was moving faster (the exact opposite of the situation described for aphelion), at least in terms of its angular velocity around the Sun.
+These two factors result in an increase of the orbital motion to six degrees per day, or 3/2 of the normal value (note that this is the reciprocal of the slowing of 2/3 of the normal value at aphelion).

-As at aphelion, the rotational velocity is unchanged, so the stars still move westward at six degrees per day, and subtracting the orbital motion, which makes the Sun move eastward at six degrees per day, we are left with -- NOTHING!
-In other words, at perihelion, Mercury's orbital motion around the Sun is so fast that the Sun completely stops its westward motion.
-In fact, if the calculations are done accurately, instead of the approximate way just described, it turns out that at perihelion, the orbital motion actually EXCEEDS the rotational motion, so that the Sun slows, stops moving to the west, and starts slowly moving to the east.
+.
+In fact, if the calculations are done very accurately instead of in the approximate way just described, it turns out that at perihelion the orbital motion actually EXCEEDS the rotational motion, so that the Sun slows, stops moving to the west, and starts slowly moving to the east.

-At the same time that the Sun is moving slower, and then faster, it gets larger, and then smaller, because its apparent size depends upon how far away it is.
+(Note: At the same time that the Sun is moving slower and then faster, it gets larger and then smaller, because its apparent size depends upon how far away it is.)

 A Very Strange Day

-Now, let's suppose that we were at a place on Mercury, such as the Caloris Basin or its antipodes, where the Sun is overhead at perihelion.
-At such a place, as shown in the animation below, we would see the Sun rise in the east as a ball a little over one degree in diameter (twice the size as seen from the Earth, because the distance from the Sun to Mercury at aphelion is half our distance), at a rate of more than three degrees per day, or a little over three diameters per (Earth) day.
-During the next half-orbital period (44 Earth days), the Sun would gradually grow larger, and move more and more slowly, so that as it approached the meridian, and its highest point in the sky, it would be more than a degree and a half in diameter, and hardly moving at all.
-Then, as it passed the meridian, it would stop moving westward, slowly move eastward, until it was a little over one diameter to the east of where it stopped moving westward, then slowly start moving to the west again.
-Over the next half-orbital period, the Sun would move downward in the sky, gradually moving faster and faster, and shrinking in size, until, as it set in the west, it was once again only a degree in size, and moving more than three degrees per (Earth) day.
+Now let's suppose we were at a place on Mercury, such as the Caloris Basin or its antipodes, where the Sun is overhead at perihelion.
+At such a place, as shown in the animation below, we would see the Sun rise in the east as a ball a little over one degree in diameter (twice the size as seen from the Earth because the distance from the Sun to Mercury at aphelion is half our average distance), at a rate of more than three degrees per day, or a little over three diameters per (Earth) day.
+During the next half-orbital period (44 Earth days), the Sun would gradually grow larger and move westward more and more slowly, so that as it approached the meridian and its highest point in the sky, it would be more than a degree and a half in diameter and hardly moving at all.
+As it passed the meridian it would stop moving westward, slowly move eastward until it was a little over one diameter to the east of where it stopped moving westward, then slowly start moving to the west again.
+Over the next half-orbital period, the Sun would move downward in the sky, gradually moving faster and faster and shrinking in size, until as it set in the west, it was once again only a degree in size and moving more than three degrees per (Earth) day.

-(This is a Shockwave Flash Player animation obtained from a NASA site.
+(The image below is a Shockwave Flash Player animation obtained from a NASA site.
 If you don't have Shockwave Flash Player, go here to get it.
 If you do, click the image to activate the Player, then push the PLAY button.)
-Flash Player is not supported for Android devices, which includes most mobile devices.
-I am trying to find a workaround for that, but in the meantime the animation will not be viewable on such devices.
+Unfortunately, Flash Player is not supported for Android devices, which includes virtually all mobile devices.
+I am trying to find a workaround for that, but for now the animation is not viewable on such devices.

-After this "double dawn", the Sun would rise in the sky, gradually shrinking as it rose, moving upward faster and faster, until it passed the meridian with a motion of more than three degrees per day.
-Then it would sink in the west, gradually growing as it moved lower and lower, slower and slower, as Mercury approached perihelion.
-Finally, as it neared perihelion, the Sun would very slowly set in the west, then rise again, as it turned to the east at perihelion, before finally setting, for good.
+After this "double dawn" the Sun would rise in the sky, gradually shrinking as it rose, moving upward faster and faster until it passed the meridian with a motion of more than three degrees per day.
+Then it would sink in the west, gradually growing larger as it moved lower and lower, slower and slower, as Mercury approached perihelion.
+Finally, as it neared perihelion the Sun would very slowly set in the west, then rise again, as it turned to the east at perihelion

 Why Does Mercury Rotate This Way?

-The Sun's back-and-forth dance in Mercury's sky is unique, as well as amazing; but the reason for it is quite common -- the tidal forces which act between any two bodies which have significant size, compared to the distance between them.
-These forces cause not only the tides that we are familiar with, but also precession, the synchronous rotation of the Moon (and many other moons), the tidal slowing of the Earth and other planets, and the synchronous rotation of Pluto, relative to its largest moon, Charon, and the synchronous rotation of Charon relative to Pluto.
+The Sun's back-and-forth dance in Mercury's sky is unique, as well as amazing; but the reason for it is quite common -- the tidal forces which act between any two bodies which have significant size compared to the distance between them.
+These forces cause not only the tides that we are familiar with, but also precession, the synchronous rotation of the Moon (and many other moons), the tidal slowing of the Earth and other planets, and the synchronous rotation of Pluto relative to its largest moon, Charon, and the synchronous rotation of Charon relative to Pluto.

 At this point I ran out of time for a detailed discussion.
-Once I've figured out how to show the animation (or a better one) of the Sun's apparent motion across Mercury's sky, I'll add a discussion of how the Sun's tidal force on Mercury, tries to force Mercury to always keep one face to the Sun; and how, save for an interaction between its varying orbital velocity, the eccentricity of its orbit, and its rotation rate, it would have ended up with the synchronous rotation we once thought it had, very early in the history of the Solar System (probably, in well under a billion years).
+Once I've figured out how to show the animation (or a better one) of the Sun's apparent motion across Mercury's sky, I'll add a discussion of how the Sun's tidal force on Mercury tries to force Mercury to always keep one face to the Sun, and how, save for an interaction between its varying orbital velocity, the eccentricity of its orbit, and its rotation rate, it would have ended up with the synchronous rotation we once thought it had, very early in the history of the Solar System (probably, in well under a billion years).
 However, the following is a brief summary of the topics to be added when I have time:

-The key to Mercury's strange rotation is that the tidal force of the Sun on Mercury is so much stronger at perihelion than at aphelion, that the rotation does not have to be synchronous to be stable; it just has to be a half-whole multiple of the orbital revolution, and the orbital angular velocity at perihelion has to be the same half-whole multiple of the average orbital angular velocity, so that the planet has a nearly fixed orientation relative to the Sun at the time when it is closest to the Sun.
-In this case, the orbital period is 3/2 of the rotation period, and the angular velocity at perihelion is approximately 3/2 of the average orbital angular velocity, so the criteria are satisfied.)
+The key to Mercury's strange rotation is that the tidal force of the Sun on Mercury is so much stronger at perihelion than at aphelion that the rotation of the planet does not have to be synchronous to be stable.
+It just has to be a half-whole multiple of the orbital revolution, and the orbital angular velocity at perihelion has to be close to the same half-whole multiple of the average orbital angular velocity, so that the planet has a nearly fixed orientation relative to the Sun at the time when it is closest to the Sun.
+In this case the orbital period is 3/2 of the rotation period and the angular velocity at perihelion is approximately 3/2 of the average orbital angular velocity, so the criteria required are met.